More Thoughts on Bernie Sanders and Capitalism

 Congress, the Court could be expanded, and certain members possibly

-(but not probably) could be impeached, which would help restore some
+(but not easily) could be impeached, which would help restore some

 ideological balance to the Court.
 The lesser courts could more easily

 be restructured.
-Even the present Supreme Court could possibly move
+Even the present Supreme Court could move back

-back toward historical norms if the political climate changed made
+toward historical norms if the political climate changed and/or

 Revitalize American media: This is a big topic, and

-he has a longer list elsewhere of what's wrong, but very little
+he has a longer list elsewhere of what's wrong, but he has very little

 to add here beyond "greatly increase funding for public, non-partisan,